Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 Learn how to cook authentic Yucatan food, like these cochinita pibil tacos, on the Merida Cooking Class and Market Tour.

-In Mexico, produce wash is widely used, but you can also bring your own for an added safety measure.
+How?
+Well, in Mexico, produce wash is widely used, but you can also bring your own for an added safety measure.

 This will especially come in handy if you plan on shopping in the local Merida markets a lot, as you can sample all the delicious local, tropical fruits.

-Is Ice in Mexico Safe?
+Is ice in Mexico safe to drink?

 Another myth circulating is that you’ll want to avoid ice in Mexico — which is quite simply, false.

-Is Merida Safe to Live?
+Is Merida safe to live?

 woman at Monumento a la Patria Merida Mexico